 21. Get Help Early

 Getting help before your baby’s weight loss becomes a big concern is important.
-Contact a local lactation consultant to come to your home to help.
+Contact a local lactation consultant to visit your home for assistance.
 In almost all cases, once a healthy baby starts gaining weight, they won’t suddenly begin losing it unless there is an underlying medical problem with mom or baby.
 Contact your local IBCLC if you have further questions about increasing your milk supply.

 22. Potential Medications Can Help

 If all other methods of increasing milk production haven’t worked, two prescription medications are available that may be used to increase milk supply: Metoclopramide and Domperidone.
-Studies have shown an increase of 66 to 100% in milk production.9 Depending on the dose and how much milk the mother produced before taking these medications.
+Studies have shown a 66 to 100% increase in milk production.9 Depending on the dose and how much milk the mother produced before taking these medications.

 Metoclopramide

-Metoclopramide (Reglan or Maxeran) has been used in infants for years to treat reflux.10 It’s also given to moms who’ve had a C-section to help prevent nausea.
-When a lactating woman takes it, it stimulates prolactin production.
+Metoclopramide (Reglan or Maxeran) has been used in infants for many years to treat gastroesophageal reflux disease (GERD).10 It’s also given to moms who’ve had a C-section to help prevent nausea.
+When a lactating woman takes it, it stimulates the production of prolactin.
 Also, it will nearly always increase milk output within 2-3 days.
-A 30-45 mg dose per day seems the most effective, though some studies have reportedly used a daily dose of 10 mg two to three times daily for seven to 14 days.17
+A dose of 30-45 mg per day appears to be the most effective, although some studies have reportedly used a daily dose of 10 mg, administered two to three times daily, for seven to 14 days.17

 Reglan